groupdocs-signature/GroupDocs.Signature-Products/content/signature/python-net/barcode/pptx.en.md

 platform_tag: "python-net"

 ############################# Head ############################
-head_title: "Generate a barcode for PPTX with Python"
+head_title: "Embed a barcode in your PPTX with Python"
-head_description: "Easily generate a barcode signature and insert it into a PPTX document using Python.
-Use GroupDocs.Signature to sign a variety of file formats with just a few lines of code."
+head_description: "Efficiently add barcode signatures to PPTX documents with a few lines in Python.
+GroupDocs.Signature provides seamless signing solutions for multiple document formats."

 ############################# Header ############################
 title: "Generate barcodes for PPTX"